vanflux/esc-pos-encoder-light/README.md

 #### Advanced text compositing

 For some languages it might even be better to print text as an image, because receipt printers do not support advanced text compositing required by some languages, such as Arabic.
-You can do this by creating a Canvas and drawing your text on there.
-When finished, you can then use the canvas as a parameter of the `.image()` method to send it to the printer.
+You can do this by creating a image data ({ width, height, data }) and drawing your text on there.
+When finished, you can then use the image data as a parameter of the `.image()` method to send it to the printer.

 #### Code page mappings